Lyme View Marina, Adlington

 DO NOT USE SAT NAV

-M60 J3 take Left on A555 Turn Right at roundabout on to A5102 Turn Left at next roundabout on to A5149.
-In two miles at Poynton Traffic Lights Turn Right on to A523 towards Macclesfield .
-In 400 yards Turn Left SignPost leisure centre (Dickins Rd) follow road for 1.5 mile, and Turn Left at T junction SignPost Wood Lane in 1/2m go straight ahead at X-roads into private rd.
+M60 J3 take A34 South, Turn Left on A555 Turn Right at roundabout on to A5102 Turn Left at next roundabout on to A5149.
+In 2 miles at Poynton Roundabout's Turn Right on to A523 towards Macclesfield.
+In 400 yards at mini roundabout, Turn Left into Dickens Rd follow road for 1.5 mile, and Turn Left at T junction SignPost Wood Lane in 1/2m at sharp righthand bend go Straight ahead into Private Road.
 Follow road to Right over hump-back canal bridge Turn Left into marina.
 Site on Right after gate.